guzba/zippy/README.md

 `nimble install zippy`

-Zippy is an implementation of [DEFLATE](https://tools.ietf.org/html/rfc1951), [ZLIB](https://tools.ietf.org/html/rfc1950), [GZIP](https://tools.ietf.org/html/rfc1952) and [ZIP](https://en.wikipedia.org/wiki/Zip_(file_format)).
+Zippy is an implementation of [DEFLATE](https://tools.ietf.org/html/rfc1951), [ZLIB](https://tools.ietf.org/html/rfc1950), [GZIP](https://tools.ietf.org/html/rfc1952) and [ZIP archives](https://en.wikipedia.org/wiki/Zip_(file_format)) (in-progress).

 The goal of this library is to be a pure Nim implementation that is small, performant and dependency-free.

-To ensure Zippy is compatible with other Zip implementations, `tests/validate.nim` can be run.
+To ensure Zippy is compatible with other implementations, `tests/validate.nim` can be run.
 This script verifies that data compressed by Zippy can be uncompressed by other implementations (and that other implementations can uncompress data compressed by Zippy).

 Zippy works well using Nim's relatively new --gc:arc and --gc:orc as well as the default garbage collector.
 This library also works using both nim c and nim cpp, in addition to --cc:vcc on Windows.